Saturday, Sept. 21, 2019

 - 9:15 a.m. | Case Presentations

-We welcome you to bring your own case(s).
-Please limit case(s) to no more than four PowerPoint slides and a five-minute presentation.
+Attendees are welcome to bring their own case(s).
+Limit case(s) to no more than four PowerPoint slides and a five-minute presentation.

 The University reserves the right to cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.

 Penn State encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of special accommodation or have questions about the physical access provided, please contact Continuing Education at least one week in advance of your participation or visit.